jilv220/teto_bot_site/src/data/privacy-policy.md

 ## 7. Data Retention

-- **User Data**: Retained while you actively use the Bot and for a reasonable period afterward
+- **Non Senstive Data**: Retained while you actively use the Bot and for a reasonable period afterward
-- **Interaction History**: May be retained for AI model improvement and service optimization
 - **Logs**: Technical logs are retained for troubleshooting and security purposes
 - **Inactive Accounts**: Data for inactive users may be automatically purged after extended periods
-- **Third-Party Retention**: LangSmith retains user message content for a minimum of 14 days for AI model tracing and monitoring, regardless of subscription tier

 ## 8. Children's Privacy